jeffblackadar/oc-transpo-maps/fail-log.md

 dbWriteTable(routesDb, value = sampleRouteData, row.names = FALSE, name = "tbl_route_maps", append = TRUE )
 ```
 Row 3800  RTE_184_Limited Service_2002  - does not load
+-- This was an initial problem.
+It was solved. (see below.)

 ### RTE_TYPEs